 Yoli is a great example of a typical health and wellness MLM company.
 In fact, they pretty much excel at MLM mediocrity.

-But a few unique features to the company have given them pretty good success in the last few years.
+But a few unique features to the company have given them good success in the last few years.

 Does this mean you should get involved with Yoli?

 Ehh, maybe if you are way into the products.
 I’m not saying you won’t make any money with Yoli, it’s just that there are so many better options out there if you are seeking sustainable passive income…

 Product-wise this company might be legit, but if you’re just interested in the business opportunity, there are better options out there…